nicolae-olariu/fast-typer/README.md

 fast-typer
 ==========

-A small game which makes you learn fast typing.
+A small game which helps you learn how to type faster.